-General research interests: aquatic ecosystem ecology, biogeochemistry, hydrology, sediment-water interactions, anaerobic processes, influence of anthropogenic contaminants on ecosystem function, data science, open science
+General research interests: aquatic ecosystem ecology, biogeochemistry, hydrology, watershed science, sediment-water interactions, anaerobic processes, influence of anthropogenic contaminants on ecosystem function, data science, open science

 The sediment-water interface in shallow water bodies is thought to be a primary control on biogeochemical cycles, aquatic productivity, and nutrient movement to downstream waters.
 In humid, low relief regions like the Midwestern U.S., thick layers of flocculent organic sediments, or floc, persist in small water bodies like shallow lakes, wetlands, and even streams.
 Despite the very common occurrence of floc layers in a diversity of shallow waters, their biogeochemical importance has been little studied.
 My dissertation research, which is done in close collaboration with my advisor, Steve Hamilton, addresses the following overarching questions.

 What are the environmental controls on floc quantity and quality?